-- The Patient / Legal guardian(s) enters a written request for discharge. - The Patient / Legal guardian(s), after being counseled by the attending physician, continues to demand a discharge. - The Patient is assessed and is no longer a danger to themselves, others or property.
-If the patient does represent a danger to self or others, the attending physician will seek court-ordered detention of the patient for the safety of the patient or others.
+- The Patient / Legal guardian(s) enters a written request for discharge. - The Patient / Legal guardian(s), after being counseled by the attending physician, continues to demand a discharge. - The Patient is assessed and is no longer a danger to themselves, others, or property. - If the patient does present a danger-to-self or others, the attending physician will seek court-ordered detention of the patient for their own safety and that of others.